ppetrovtv/pine_script_docs/source/language/Type_system.rst

     #FF0000FF              // same as #00FF00, fully opaque red color
     #FF000000              // completely transparent color

-.. note:: When using hexadecimal figures it's possible to use them in either upper or lowercase.
+.. note:: Hexadecimal notation is not case-sensitive.

-There are all 5 forms of color type in Pine:
+There are 5 forms of color type in Pine:

     * *literal color*
     * *const color*